SignLLM: Sign Language Production Large Language Models: Our Benchmark: Prompt2Sign

-\textbf{Dataset Statistics.} After the data processing, train, dev, and test sets of different language parts are shown in Table \ref{tab:dataset_statistics}.
-We constructed 120 English templates and 210 prompt word templates for other languages (with 30 templates for each language), which were randomly associated with the script data to form a part of our dataset.
-This prompt word data is needed for the future development of large language models of sign language because we were able to develop a model with understands more complex, natural human conversational inputs by using prompt word data.
-More data structures and prompt word examples can be found in supplementary materials.
+\textbf{Dataset Statistics.} After the data processing, train, dev, and test sets of different language parts are shown in Table~\ref{tab:dataset_statistics}.
+We constructed 120 English templates and 210 prompt word templates for other languages (with 30 templates for each language), which are randomly associated with the oral text data to form the prompt part.
+The templates are carefully selected from hundreds of sentences generated by LLM that cover most everyday expressions.